ATLAS-HGTD/hgtd-tools/README.md

 ```shell
 python main.py
 ```

+## Reusing the included API module
+The `api.py` module can be used standalone as well to make API requests to the HGTD Production Database.
+Note that the included functions also return the response `status_code` and `reason` and handle a variety of possible errors.

+The basic types of requests are:

+GET: without payload, fetch some specified record/view etc.
+POST: sends a payload (dictionary as json)
+DELETE: without payload, remove some record

+Those three variants are implemented as `api.fetch_information`, `api.post_information`, `api.delete_information` handling the endpoint, headers etc. for you so you don't have to worry about anything besides the actual information received, posted or deleted.

 ## Acknowledgements
 Thanks to an unknown reddit user who gave me hope when the PyQt6 installation wouldn't want to work with my setup / machine.
 This [link](https://www.reddit.com/r/Tkinter/comments/snrb1f/comment/hw4bylf/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) brought me to [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) and the GUI is built on top of the tutorial.